 • Wildcat Ambassador Scholarships are awarded to selected students who are willing to work as a representative of the College.
-A minimum grade point average of 2.3 and complete the interview process.
-Must participate in College-wide activities.
-Contact: Student Development Services (251) 405-7087.
+A minimum grade point average of 2.3 and completion the interview process is required.
+Must participate in college-wide activities and enroll in aa one credit hour course.
+Contact: Student Development Services (251) 405-7087 or (251) 405-7017.